nobiliana/qmk_firmware/keyboards/mechwild/sugarglider/keymaps/Surnia-Via/readme.md

 * Middle mouse click is set with dual tap dance, access to Browser layer.
 Left click is back, Right click is forward.
 * If Right layer key is used, the mouse clicks will switch and the left becomes right click.
 This does not affect the BROWSER layer.
 * Left alt is tap danced with GUI.
 2 taps for GUI.

+* Edge scroll was tweaked to actuate more frequently. cirque_pinnacle_gestures.c, line 64 was adjusted from a stock value of 18 ticks per revolution, to 30.

+*